 - To generate techno managerial human capital having commitment, confidence, culture and willingness to be Agri-preneurs and having capability to provide leadership role in agribusiness sectors.

-- Agriculture Biotechnology and Molecular Biology
+- Department of Agricultural Biotechnology & Molecular Biology

 The college has excellent infrastructural facilities like smart class rooms, seminar halls, internet access in addition to modern laboratories equipped with state-of-the-art equipment/ instruments, to provide proper learning environment.